Joseph (Genesis): Composition and literary motifs

 Joseph gives the interpretation of the dream to the Pharaoh in a 19th-century painting by Jean-Adrien Guignet.

 In 1970, Donald B. Redford argued that the composition of the story could be dated to the period between the 7th century BCE and the third quarter of the 5th century BCE.
 By the early 1990s, a majority of modern scholars agreed that the Joseph story was a Wisdom novella constructed by a single author and that it reached its current form in the 5th century BCE at the earliest—with Soggin suggesting the possibility of a first or early second century BCE date.
 Some scholars argue that the core of the story could be traced back to a 2nd millennium BCE context.
 Thomas Römer argues that “The date of the original narrative can be the late Persian period, and while there are several passages that fit better into a Greek, Ptolemaic context, most of these passages belong to later revisions.”
+Camille Guerin indicated the agrarian and political situation that most closely matches the biblical text is the Saite period.

+Jan-Wim Wesselius believed that the story of Joseph was partially based on the Herodotus biography of Cyrus the Great; drawing attention to both being raised in a shepherd's household, hidden from family for years, having their futures foretold in dreams, with multicolored garments as infants used to fake a death.

 The motif of dreams/dream-interpretation contributes to a strong story-like narrative.
 The plot begins by showing Joseph as a dreamer; this leads him into trouble as, out of envy, his brothers sell him into slavery.
 The next two instances of dream interpretation establish his reputation as a great interpreter of dreams; first, he begins in a low place, interpreting the dreams of prisoners.
 Then Joseph is summoned to interpret the dreams of Pharaoh himself.
 Impressed with Joseph's interpretations, Pharaoh appoints him as second-in-command (Gen 41:41).
-This sets up the climax of the story, which many regard to be the moment Joseph reveals his identity to his brothers (Gen 45:3).
+This sets up the climax of the story, which many regard as the moment Joseph reveals his identity to his brothers (Gen 45:3).